Here are my 5 best baby sleep training tips:

-- The best place to start is a solid, and consistent bedtime routine, at a descent hour.
+- The best place to start is a solid, and consistent bedtime routine, at a decent hour.
 This will help teach your baby predictability.
-The more they know what's coming, the more likely they are to accept it.
-You can start by something simple like a bath and reading a book.
+The more your baby knows what's coming, the more likely she will accept it.
+You can start with something simple like a bath and reading a book.
 It doesn't have to be anything complex.
 As long as it is the same routine, every night, at the same time.
-Eventually your baby will get use to this routine and know it's time to go to bed
+Eventually your baby will get use to this routine and know it's time to go to bed.

-- Create a good sleeping environment.
-This may include things such as: room darkening shades, swaddling if your baby is young, comfortable jammies, proper room temperature.
-Anything you can do to make them as comfortable as can be, to promote a restful nights sleep.
+- Create a good sleep environment.
+This may include things such as: room darkening shades, swaddling (if your baby is young), comfortable jammies, proper room temperature.
+Anything that helps make your baby as comfortable as can be, to promote a restful night's sleep.

 - The next thing is a biggie.
-What I always try to teach everyone, is to put your baby to sleep drowsy but awake.
-This may be a little difficult but it is essential to getting your baby to sleep through the night.
+I always teach parents to put their baby down to sleep "drowsy but awake".
+This may be a little difficult, but it is essential to getting your baby sleeping through the night.
 Your baby has to learn the skills to fall asleep independently, so that she may do the same when she wakes in the middle of the night.
-A baby that falls asleep, by rocking or nursing, will expect the same thing when they wake at night.
-A baby has many short sleep cycles, so they wake up a lot, and I'm pretty sure you don't want to keep running in her room to rock or nurse her back to sleep.
-Do yourself and your baby a favor and put her down to sleep awake.
-It's the best thing you can do for your baby's sleep.
-Just this step alone should solve most if not all of your sleep troubles.
+A baby that falls asleep by rocking or nursing, will expect the same thing when she wakes at night.
+Since babies have many short sleep cycles, they wake a lot.
+So I'm pretty sure you don't want to keep running in your baby's room to rock or nurse her back to sleep all night.
+Maybe an occasional wake up, sure.
+But if you are up all night, helping your baby get back to sleep, then neither of you are getting any good sleep.
+It's important to put your baby down to sleep awake.

-- The last, and most important piece of advice I can offer is be consistent, and don't give up!
+- The last, and most important piece of advice I can offer, is to be consistent and don't give up!
 Whichever program or method you choose, no matter how hard it gets, and how badly you want to give up, stick to it!
 If your baby takes and hour to fall asleep the first night and 50 minutes the next, that's progress.
-Take every day at a time, don't look too far ahead and hope your baby is going to be sleeping through the night within a few days.
+Take every day at a time, don't look too far ahead and hope your baby is going to be sleeping through the night within a couple nights.
 Sleep training takes time, patience, and commitment.
-And think about what your poor baby is going through, this isn't easy for them either.
-They want to be able to just fall asleep and stay asleep too.
-It's a process you have to go through together.
-If your lucky you can sleep train your baby within a week, but for most it's going to take a bit longer.
-It's not easy, but I promise you the uninterrupted, blissful night's sleep, is so worth it in the end.
+And think about what your poor baby is going through, this isn't easy for her either.
+Your baby wants to be able to just fall asleep and stay asleep just as much as you want her to.
+It's a process, you have to go through together.
+If your lucky, you can sleep train your baby in less than a week, but for most, it's going to take a bit longer.
+It's not easy, but I promise you the uninterrupted and blissful night's sleep, makes it all worth it in the end.
 Good luck, happy sleep training!